Skip to content

 Semaglutide didn't do that.
 The trajectories were essentially parallel.

 There were some encouraging signals buried in the subgroup analyses — certain biomarker reductions, trends in specific patient subsets — but the headline result was unambiguous.
 Nature Medicine, Science, and NeurologyLive all covered the failure in March 2026.
-The companion EVOKE trial mirrored it.
+EVOKE, the sister study, told the same story end to end.

 What EVOKE actually tested — and what it didn't